Skip to main content

 Program for All-Inclusive Care for the Elderly (PACE)

 Integration of physical and behavioral health services can help older adults living in rural areas to access needed healthcare services.
 The Program of All-Inclusive Care for the Elderly (PACE) model is designed to integrate care for frail older adults who are eligible for both Medicaid and Medicare (dual-eligibles).
-This population of dual-eligible individuals is more likely to have physical, mental, and cognitive conditions, and therefore, benefit from integrated care.
+These dual-eligible individuals are more likely to have physical, mental, and cognitive conditions, and therefore, benefit from integrated care.
 Some PACE programs are targeted toward all older adults who meet the minimal acuity levels required for nursing home care.

 PACE services are provided by interdisciplinary teams, which are responsible for coordination of 24-hour care delivery.
 PACE provides all Medicare and Medicaid benefits, which include: